A Visitor’s Guide to Liguria

 The Cinque Terre

-Spread over a landscape of about six miles, Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore make up the famous Cinque Terre, or the Five Lands, one of the most sought-after tourist destinations in Italy, and famous all over the world.
-They have been part of the UNESCO World Heritage since 1997, and indeed what most people think of when they think of Liguria.
+Spread over a landscape of about six miles, Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore make up the famous Cinque Terre.
+The Five Lands, one of the most sought-after tourist destinations in Italy, are famous all over the world.
+They have been part of the UNESCO World Heritage since 1997.
+Indeed this is what most people think of when they think of Liguria.
 Each unique in its own way, the Cinque Terre are on everyone’s must-see list, and they certainly should be on yours.

 Monterosso